-Do locally testable codes imply PCPs?
+Do locally testable codes PCPs?
 Saying that locally testable codes are the combinatorial counterparts of locally testable proofs (PCPs), raises the expectation (or hope) that it would be easier to construct locally testable codes than it is to construct PCPs.
 The reason being that combinatorial objects (e.g., codes) should be easier to understand than complexity theoretic ones (e.g., PCPs).
-Indeed, this feeling was among the main motivations of Goldreich and Sudan, and their first result (cf. [42, Sec.
-3]) was along this vein: They showed a relatively simple construction (i.e., simple in comparison to PCP constructions) of a locally testable code of length $\ell(k) = k^c$ for any constant c > 1.
-Unfortunately, their stronger result, providing a locally testable code of shorter length (i.e., length $\ell(k) = k^{1+o(1)}$) is obtained by constructing (cf. [42, Sec.
-4]) and using (cf. [42, Sec.
-5]) a corresponding locally testable proof (i.e., PCP).
-Subsequent works have mostly followed this route, with the notable exception of Meir's work [52], which provides a combinatorial construction of a locally testable code that does not seem to yield a corresponding locally testable proof.17
+Indeed, this feeling was among the main motivations of Goldreich and Sudan, and their first result (cf. [32, Sec.
+3]) was along this vein: They showed a relatively simple construction (i.e., simple in comparison to PCP constructions) of a locally testable code of T1-nearly linear length.
+Unfortunately, their stronger result, providing a locally testable code of T2-nearly linear locally testable proof (i.e., a PCP).
+Subsequent works [18, 15] have followed this route, and only the recent work of Ben-Sasson and Sudan [17] (which achieves a more relaxed notion of local testability) reversed the course to the "right one": First codes are constructed, and next they (or actually their analysis) are used towards the construction of proofs (rather than the other way around).

-2.3.5 Motivation for the study of short locally testable codes and proofs.
+2.3.5 Motivation to the study of short locally testable codes and proofs

 Local testability offers an extremely strong notion of efficient testing: The tester makes only a constant number of bit probes, and determining the probed locations (as well as the final decision) is typically done in time that is poly-logarithmic in the length of the probed object.
-Recall that the tested object is supposed to be related to some primal object; in the case of codes, the probed object is supposed to encode the primal object, whereas in the case of proofs the probed object is supposed to help verify some property of the primal object.
-In both cases, the length of the secondary (probed) object is of natural concern, and this length is stated in terms of the length of the primary object.

-The length of codewords in an error-correcting code is widely recognized as one of the two most fundamental parameters of the code (the second one being the code's distance).
+The length of an error-correcting code is widely recognized as one of the two most fundamental parameters of the code (the second one being its distance).
 In particular, the length of the code is of major importance in applications, because it determines the overhead involved in encoding information.

-As argued in Section 1, the same considerations apply also to proofs.
+As argued in the Introduction, the same considerations apply also to proofs.
 However, in the case of proofs, this obvious point was blurred by the indirect, unexpected and highly influential applications of PCPs to the theory of approximation algorithms.
 In our view, the significance of locally testable proofs (or PCPs) extends far beyond their applicability to deriving non-approximability results.
 The mere fact that proofs can be transformed into a format that supports super-fast probabilistic verification is remarkable.
 From this perspective, the question of how much redundancy is introduced by such a transformation is a fundamental one.
-Furthermore, locally testable proofs (i.e., PCPs) have been used not only to derive non-approximability results but also for obtaining positive results (e.g.,
+Furthermore, locally testable proofs (i.e., PCPs) have been used not only to derive non-approximability results but also for obtaining positive results (e.g., CS-proofs [36, 39] and their applications [8, 21]), and the length of the PCP affects the complexity of those applications.